-- Energy Rebates these generally cannot be considered a firm commitment since they are preliminary and only an estimated amount. - Sponsor Equity evidence in the form of a copy of cancelled check(s) or a certified letter from a certified public accountant (CPA) dated within 3 months of the application due date stating that the funds are available and allocated for the development; or a board resolution which clearly states the terms and conditions of the loan or grant.
+- ➤ Loans evidence in the form of a letter of commitment from the lending institution.
+The letter should clearly outline the accepted terms and conditions. - ➤ Grants evidence in the form of a letter of commitment stating the grant amount or a copy of the check. - ➤ Energy Rebates and Deferred Developer Fee -cannot be considered a firm commitment since they are preliminary and only an estimated amount. - ➤ Sponsor Equity evidence in the form of a copy of cancelled check(s) or a certified letter from a certified public accountant (CPA) dated within three (3) months of the application due date stating that the funds are available and allocated for the development; or a board resolution which clearly states the terms and conditions of the loan or grant.
 Applicants should submit a letter from a CPA to evidence net assets.
-Pages from audited financial statements are not acceptable. - Reserves evidence in the form of third-party verification which clearly states the reserves will be used for the project applying for HTCCs and the amount which is available for use. - Priority Funding Area is used to determine the Housing Program location in an urban area.
+Pages from audited financial statements are not acceptable.
+Except for ownership equity in land or buildings purchased by the applicant/sponsor specifically for the Housing Program (which equity is not offset by any remediation or other predevelopment costs), land or building owned by the applicant/sponsor will not be considered sponsor equity. - ➤ Reserves evidence in the form of third-party verification which clearly states the reserves will be used for the project applying for HTCCs and the amount which is available for use. - Priority Funding Area is used to determine the Housing Program location in an urban area.
 Applicants are advised to access the interactive Locational Guide Map and enter the address of the Housing Program to determine priority funding area criteria.
 If an applicant does not agree with the criteria on the interactive map, additional information must be submitted that clearly demonstrates how the project meets the specific criteria in question. - In the case of an Affordable Housing or Workforce Housing Revolving Loan Fund, a detailed description of the Revolving Loan Fund shall be provided.
 Key elements of such description may include the anticipated location of proposed homes, approximate amounts of loans, interest rates and terms of loans, maximum income of eligible borrowers in terms of AMI, and marketing strategy, along with evidence of housing need as demonstrated by a market study.
-Revolving loan fund applicants must also demonstrate the capacity to maintain the loan fund, i.e., describe the infrastructure and ability to service the loan fund, describe staff on hand to carry out operations of the loan fund, etc. - Other information upon request as may be deemed appropriate for the complete review of the application, including items requiring clarification or related to self-scoring. - Evidence must be provided by an applicant applying for HTCC funding under a set-aside for Permanent Supportive Housing or Workforce Housing: - o For Permanent Supportive Housing programs, applicants may submit an executed Memorandum of Understanding with a Qualified Service Provider.
-If the applicant is itself a Qualified Service Provider, its program service plan shall be provided.
-Applicants shall refer to the most current Supportive Housing Guideline for additional information and the list of Qualified Service Providers. - For Workforce Housing, a detailed description of the Housing Program shall be provided including targeted geographic locations and marketing strategy for the contemplated borrowers who must live in the municipality where they work.
+Revolving loan fund applicants must also demonstrate the capacity to maintain the loan fund i.e., describe the infrastructure and ability to service the loan fund, describe staff on hand to carry out operations of the loan fund, etc. In addition, Revolving Loan Fund applicants must submit evidence of its loan loss reserve, charge off history and delinquencies.